Beginner Hockey Programs

 Technical specs and product descriptions are certainly a piece of the puzzle, but really what matters is this: how does the stick feel in your hands?
 Does the puck go where you want it to go when you shoot it?
 Does it flex the way you’d like it to?
 Those are really and truly what should influence your buying decisions.
 Not pretty pictures or viral videos.

-With that in mind, we got it into our heads a few weeks ago that we should ask the vendors (Bauer, Reebok, CCM, Easton, Warrior and Sher-Wood) to send us some of their elite sticks – with no markings whatsoever.
-We were a little nervous to ask because we knew what the first question was going to be — WHY.
+With that in mind, we got it into our heads a while back that we should ask the vendors (Bauer, Reebok, CCM, Easton, Warrior and Sher-Wood) to send us some of their elite sticks – with no markings whatsoever.
+We were a little nervous to ask because we knew the first question they would ask — WHY.
 Sure enough, almost all of them asked it.
-The only two who didn’t ask us why was Warrior and Sher-Wood – they sent us blacked-out sticks, no questions asked.
+The only two who didn’t ask us why was Warrior and Sher-Wood – they sent us blacked-out sticks right away, no questions asked.
 Pat on the back for them!

-Bauer asked why and we told them our plan.
+Bauer and Easton asked why and we told them our plan.
 They immediately sent us the sticks.
 Much appreciated.

-CCM/Reebok declined, as did Easton.
+CCM/Reebok declined,.
 Now, to be fair, we can’t really black out a Ribcor because of the ribs on the shaft – anyone is going to look at those and know its a Ribcor.
 We would have liked a 20K, but Reebok declined.
 Since they are the same company as CCM, we were also told not to expect any blacked-out RBZ’s either.
 No real reason given.
 Easton – same thing.

 But we really wanted blacked out Easton and CCM sticks, no real stick test can occur without those two heavyweights involved.
 So we went to the local hardware store and purchased some matte black spray paint and just spray painted them.
 We weighed both sticks prior to and after painting and surprisingly there was no difference in weight.
 Voila!
 We had our five latest, elite level sticks, all blacked out.
 The list: